readytotest/test-playwright/README.md

 ## 🔍 What this repo's about

 This repo contains all the **Playwright tests** for my GitHub Pages site.
-It's integrated into a CI pipeline with **GitHub Actions**, includes pre-commit checks, and generates detailed **Allure reports**.
+It's integrated into a CI pipeline over in my main repo with **GitHub Actions**, includes pre-commit checks, and generates detailed **Allure reports**.

 Key features: